-The long-awaited EU’s new data rules, known as the General Data Protection Regulation (GDPR) came into force on 25 May 2018.
-It imposes strict new rules on consumer data protection that businesses (including some in Australia) must adhere to.
+The long-awaited new EU data rules, known as the General Data Protection Regulation (GDPR) came into force on 25 May 2018.
+The GDPR imposes strict new rules on consumer data protection that businesses (including some in Australia) must adhere to.

 The new regulation covers most forms of personal data, including basic identity information, through to biometric, health, genetic, racial or ethnic data, sexual orientation and political opinions, with an emphasis on the handling and storage of that information.

 It is increasingly difficult to argue against the imposition of additional safeguards where we see the likes of Cambridge Analytica using the data of more than 87 million Facebook users without their consent with suspected involvement in more than 200 elections around the world.

 The worldwide impact of the GDPR is not to be understated and it is not just businesses based in the EU who will need to comply with the new rules.